 The cost to CVWD of replenishing the aquifer with supplemental water supplies has increased.
 In the West Whitewater River Subbasin Area of Benefit, the increase is largely attributable to operational and maintenance costs related to the Whitewater Groundwater Replenishment Facility.

 More Detailed Information

-- Staff Presentation given to Board of Directors in April 2016 (PDF)
+- Staff Presentation given to Board of Directors on April 24, 2018 (PDF)

 If you have questions about the groundwater replenishment program or believe you may pump greater than 25 acre-feet in a year, please contact CVWD staff.